Locus2345/Render_olympics/README.md

 I'm quite sad my implementation of the torus didn't work out, because that was the bit of code has been done already by the lowest number of people, and it's also the challenge I enjoyed the most until I had verified that all things were as they should be exept the fact that it doesn't work.
 When testing with a torus at (5, 0, 0) with major radius 2 and minor radius 1, and a ray from (0, 2, 0) with direction (1, 0, 0), it spits out a polynomial which it solves correctly to four imaginary roots.
 It should be a polynomial with the two real roots 4 and 6, and two imaginary roots.
 But, as I explain in the docstring in the relevant file, it doesn't work and it should work.

+This project can be found online at https://github.com/ianic-dev/Render_olympics

 ## Code explanation

 The main thing necessary to understand the code is the data structure I use for a ray.
 It's a numpy.ndarray of shape (2, 3), interpreted as one vector to the origin of the ray and one unit vector as the direction.
 So ray[0] is the camera, and then the bouncepoint for bounced light, and ray[1] is the direction the light is going.